Profile.png

 This is the largest and most famous of them all.
 An expanse of little red houses encompasses the entire lakefront square, set against the backdrop of the opera house.
 In addition to food and craft stalls, you will also find a skating rink (sometimes dedicated only to children), a merry-go-round carousel, and the terminus of the Märlitram, a Christmas streetcar, driven by Santa Claus, in which only children can ride, accompanied by angels who will read them themed fairy tales as they tour the city.

 For those looking for a family-friendly place, there is also a very special corner here, the Elfendörfli.
-Set up on the terrace of the Opernhaus, this is a Christmas market dedicated to children, with tiny little houses housing games, spaces for drawing, writing letters to Santa, and a puppet theater.
+Set up on the edge of the Opernhaus, this is a Christmas market dedicated to children, with tiny little houses housing games, spaces for drawing, writing letters to Santa, and a puppet theater.
 In short, you can enjoy your well-deserved Glühwein while your children have fun in the Elf Village.

 City Weihnachtsmarkt